When Does Preconditioning Help or Hurt Generalization?: Bias-variance Tradeoff

 \section{Bias-variance Tradeoff}

-{ Our characterization of the stationary risk suggests that preconditioners that achieve the optimal bias and variance are in general different (except when $\bSigma_\bX \!=\! \bSigma_{\btheta}^{-1}$).
+{ Our characterization of the stationary risk suggests that preconditioners that achieve the optimal bias and variance are generally different (except when $\bSigma_\bX \!=\! \bSigma_{\btheta}^{-1}$).
 This section discusses how the bias-variance tradeoff can be realized by interpolating between preconditioners or by early stopping.
-Additionally, we analyze regression in the RKHS and show that by balancing the bias and variance, a preconditioned update that interpolates between GD and NGD also decreases the population risk faster than GD.
+Additionally, we analyze the nonparametric least squares setting and show that by balancing the bias and variance, a preconditioned update that interpolates between GD and NGD also decreases the population risk faster than GD.